 How to join QSuper

-Yes, QSuper has a dedicated online portal for super fund members.
-You can view your account balance online, access statements for your account, download super fund information and more.
+Yes, QSuper has a dedicated online portal where members can view their account balance online, access account statements, download super fund information, make changes to their investment and insurance preferences and more.

-QSuper provides ten different investment options for you to choose from, including:
+QSuper provides 10 different investment options for members to choose from, including:

 - Socially Responsible